BlackTerry/node-dash/README.md

 * **"Open"** or **"Not"** your node to network connections.
 * Number of peers connected to your node.
 (Default maximum is 25, if not specified else.);
-* Current Ethereum protocol version.
+* Current Ether-1 protocol version.
 * Node mining status **"Yes"** or **"Not"**, if yes than you get the hashrate speed.
 * Current price per gas in ether.
 (Other units available also).
 * Mining default reward address.
 (You can change it).